Collin Verfurth: Professional

 It was announced on March 8, 2019, that Verfurth had signed with the Loudoun United for his first professional deal and he has played 9 games with Loudoun United as of 7 June 2019.
 Verfurth scored his first professional point with an assist against the Charlotte Independence in a 3–1 win for Loundoun United.
 By end of his debut season with United he played in 23 games totaling 1,968 minutes.

 Verfurth was loaned to D.C.
 United and had his debut with the MLS club starting, and playing the entire game, in an international friendly against Real Betis of the Spanish First Division.
 He also made a full appearance for and international friendly against Marseille.

 In January 2020, Verfurth joined USL League One expansion side New England Revolution II ahead of the 2020 season.
 He was among the first four players signed to the Revolution II.
 Verfurth started and wore the Captain's armband for 15 games of the 16 games for New England Revolution II, led the USL League One in clearances with 74.
 Totaled 84.7% passing accuracy, 88 duels and 39 aerial duels while winning over 60% of each, had 23 tackles, 14 interceptions, and 6 blocks.

 On July 6, 2020, Verfurth joined New England's senior side in MLS.
 He was the first player in club history to ascend from the Revolution II roster to the MLS Club.
 His option year was exercised by the Revolution for the 2021 season.
-Following the 2021 season, Verfurth's contract option was decloined.
+Following the 2021 season, Verfurth's contract option was declined.